slothofexile/slothofexile-overlay/README.md

 The only actual interaction with the game happens when _reading_ the game text logs to figure out what area you're in (which it needs to set lighting/shadows).
 Many of the 3rd-party tools also do this, like [CurrencyCop from way back](https://github.com/currency-cop/currency-cop) (which I used 8-9 years ago), and newer ones like [Awakened PoE Trade](https://github.com/SnosMe/awakened-poe-trade) (which I still use), or [Lailoken's ExileUI](https://github.com/Lailloken/Exile-UI).

-It doesn't mess with the game or any other players (which is more that I can say for some MTX out there, like that damned Goblin Band).

 Only you and your audience can see the overlay.
+It doesn't mess with any other players (which is more that I can say for some MTX out there, like that damned Goblin Band).

 <br>